alexhmm/ng-tumblr-big-post/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment on Tumblr

+Run `ng build --prod` to build the project.

+Run `npm run inline` to inline index.html.

+Copy content from formatted _dist/inline.html_ into Tumblr Editor. <br />
+Preview in Tumblr Editor might be unavailable.

 ## Running unit tests